 Sometimes, though, the elimination of these foods isn’t enough to completely resolve serious health problems.
 Leaky gut syndrome, for instance, can persist long after all known food allergens have been removed from the diet, and prevent the sufferer from returning to full vitality.
 Fortunately, there are a number of readily available herbs that can speed the process of recovery.
-These plants can help to soothe inflammation, repair damaged tissues, and improve digestive function.
+These plants help to soothe inflammation, repair damaged tissues, and improve digestive function.

 Here is a simple formula for a gut-healing tea: